Amionx raises funds to build lithium-ion batteries that don’t blow up

 Improving batteries is a long-term goal for tech innovators, but progress has been frightfully slow.
 Still, it’s interesting to see Amionx emerge, as well as new battery tech from nanotechnology firm Nanom, which says it can make batteries last nine times longer.

 I talked about the tech with Amionx CEO Jenna King and chief operating officer Bill Davidson (a former Qualcomm marketing exec).
-Amionx’s patented SafeCore technology acts like a circuit breaker to prevent explosions in lithium-ion batteries.
+Amionx’s patented SafeCore technology acts as a circuit breaker to prevent explosions in lithium-ion batteries.

 How it works